Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect

-A target parameter $\psi_0 = \Psi(\PP_0)$ is a function mapping the true data distribution $\PP_0$ to the real line.
-In this section, we will discuss three related target parameters: 1) variance of treatment effect, 2) a treatment effect variable importance measure and 3) a scaled variant of 2).
-In this article, we focus on the second target parameter and propose a new TMLE for it.
-The other two serve as companion target parameters whose estimators will also be evaluated via simulations.
+In this section, we will re-parametrize the three target statistical parameters and discuss the influence functions.
+Given that a TMLE for $\Psi_1(\PP_0)$ has already been thoroughly discussed in~\cite{LevyFmteJ2021}, and the fact that $\Psi_3(\PP_0)$ is a ratio of the other two parameters, we focus on $\Psi_2(\PP_0)$ in this article and propose a new TMLE for it.
+However, for completeness, $\Psi_1(\PP_0)$ and $\Psi_3(\PP_0)$ will be discussed and serve as companion target parameters whose estimators will also be evaluated via simulations.